Cindy Gregory enters her 15th season at the University of Delaware as head coach Bonnie Kenny’s top assistant during the 2016 season.

 Since coming to Delaware, Gregory has helped the program recapture the glory it once had under legendary coach Barb Viera.
 Following four losing seasons prior to her arrival, she and Kenny have turned the Blue Hens into one of the top teams in the region.

-During her 11 seasons in Newark, Gregory has helped Delaware post a record of 211-137 (.606) and advance to the Colonial Athletic Association Tournament nine times.
-In that time, a total of 29 UD student-athletes have been named all-conference, 19 have been named to the CAA All-Tournament team, four have earned All-American honors, eight have earned all-region honors, nine have been named CAA Player of the Year, and six have earned CoSIDA Academic All-District honors.
+During her 14 seasons in Newark, Gregory has helped Delaware post a record of 247-188 (.568) and advance to the Colonial Athletic Association Tournament 10 times.
+In that time, a total of 32 UD student-athletes have been named all-conference, 19 have been named to the CAA All-Tournament team, four have earned All-American honors, eight have earned all-region honors, nine have been named CAA Player of the Year, and six have earned CoSIDA Academic All-District honors.
 In addition, Kenny has been named CAA Coach of the Year four times.

-Through the 2012 season, the Blue Hen volleyball squad captured a share of five straight CAA regular season titles, won CAA Tournament championships four times, and advanced to the NCAA Tournament in 2007, 2008, 2010, and 2011.
-The Blue Hens won first round NCAA matches in both 2007 and 2011.
+From 2007 through 2011, the Blue Hens captured a share of five straight CAA regular season titles, won CAA Tournament championships four times, and advanced to the NCAA Tournament in 2007, 2008, 2010, and 2011.
+The Blue Hens won first round NCAA matches in both 2007 - a first in UD history - and 2011.

 Along with winning the conference championship, Gregory helped the 2007 squad post a 31-5 record and advance to the second round of the NCAA Tournament.
 Delaware eventually became the first team from the CAA to win a set in the second round without the benefit of a first round bye.
 The Hens have since advanced to the NCAA Tournament in both 2008, 2010, 2011.